-You want your kids to be happy and healthy?
-Encourage them to play outside!
+So you want your kids to be happy and healthy?

-This week during gun season of hunting, my husband recently shot his first deer.
+This week my husband, who has been hunting for years, shot his first deer.
 An 8 point buck!
-We had just dropped big brother off at school and got the phone call.
-So we had to go celebrate and see daddy’s prize deer.
+When I got the call, we had to go celebrate and see daddy’s prize deer.
 And the kids enjoyed adventuring in the woods.

 These boys were occupied with climbing a fallen tree, hitting things with sticks, stepping into the creek (which they only did because I said not to), climbing a rock pile, and checking out the deer.
 Little was said, but I could see that their mood changed as they started down that first trail.

 Meanwhile, I did what I enjoy.
 I spent their playtime capturing their pure character.
 I love taking photos of them playing or engaging in every day activities.
 Rather than capture images of my kids sitting still and cheesing, I know in the future that I will love to look back on the moments that make life so sweet.

 Our family loves the outdoors.
 Like a lot. we spend our summer days pretty much living outside.
 And I love it for a couple of reasons:

 - It keeps the mess outside.
 Toys, spilled drinks.
 Whole crackers… Miscellaneous sticky spots….